 There's no question it's pricier than most models, but personally, if and when we were to do another kitchen renovation, this is the model I would most likely buy.

-Again, you get a 1 HP motor with at 2800 RPM for a powerful grinder that's also insulated to keep things quiet.
+You get a 3/4 HP motor with at 2700 RPM for a powerful grinder that's also insulated with Moen's noise-reduction technology to keep things ultra quiet.

-Note that Waste King provides a lifetime warranty that applies as long as you're the original purchaser of the unit (doesn't apply if you buy one used or second-hand).
+Note that Moen provides a 10-year warranty (one of the longest in the industry) that applies as long as you're the original purchaser of the unit (doesn't apply if you buy one used or second-hand).
 In and of itself, this is a great feature to have in a garbage disposal, regardless of the noise levels.

 Here are a few other features I like:

-- Includes power cord (some disposals don't for some reason)
+- Includes pre-installed power cord (some disposals don't for some reason)

-This particular model also has a universal mounting system which means it'll be easier to install and likely to fit with most sinks.
+This particular model also has Universal XPRESS mounting system which means it'll be easier to install and likely to fit with most sinks.

 3. Moen GX50C

 The Moen GX50C isn't as powerful as the other disposals in this list, but it is extremely quiet and uses a similar sound shielding material that isolates the motor and also helps to prevent noisy vibrations while food is grinding.
 You get 1/2 HP for the motor running at 2600 RPM, so it's almost par in terms of power.